2016 Canadian Soccer League season: Changes from 2015

 The 2016 season featured 14 teams in the two divisions with 8 in the First Division and 6 in the Second Division.
 The First Division was reduced to eight teams as Brampton United, Burlington SC, and Toronto Croatia departed from the league and became more involved at the developmental level with their academy teams participating in the Canadian Academy of Futbol (CAF).
 They would also field senior teams in the newly formed CAF Supergroup Open Division.
 Niagara United departed from the league after a controversial ending in their final match of the 2015 season.
 A new entry from the Ontario Soccer League known as FC Ukraine United was granted a CSL franchise.

-London City's franchise rights were transferred to Hamilton to become Hamilton City SC.
+London City's franchise rights were transferred to Hamilton to become Hamilton City.
 London City remained in the league as their territorial rights were kept by Milton owner Jasmin Halkic and relegated to the Second division.
 SC Waterloo Region was voluntarily relegated to the Second division.
 The CSL became associated once more with Givova with a sponsor agreement reached, which granted naming rights to the league, and the CSL Championship.
 The league re-launched its television program as the Givova CSL Primetime with Ethnic Channels Group, and BeIN Sports broadcasting the program.
 The CSL formed a partnership with the Ontario Youth Soccer Association to establish a youth division for the CSL academy teams.
 The league also finalized an agreement with the Canadian Corporate Soccer League to assist in developing a similar structure for Toronto's corporate clubs.